 Another hard-headed dinosaur Pokémon, much like Cranidos, it is revived from a fossil.
 But unlike its counterpart, this Pokémon uses its head for defense.
 In fact, Bastiodon's crest resembles a castle wall.
 Its defensive stats are really high, but it comes at the expense of its attack and speed stats.
-However, its defensive capablities are hindered by its typings of Rock and Steel.
+However, its defensive capabilities are hindered by its typings of Rock and Steel.
 It is based on a ceratopian dinosaur.
-Its fossil is readly dug up in Pearl versions and Platinum versions where the trainer number ends in an even number (0, 2, 4, 6, 8)
+Its fossil is readily dug up in Pearl versions and Platinum versions where the trainer number ends in an even number (0, 2, 4, 6, 8)

 Burmy, Wormadam, and Mothim (Minomutchi, Minomadam, and Garmale)

 Burmy is an odd Pokémon with a strange way of evolving.
 It starts off as a simple worm that covers itself with whatever is around at the time, be it leaves, sand, or even building insulation.
 Once it evolves, female Burmy fuse with their current covering to become Wormadam, which vary by type depending on what it was covered with: leaves form a Plant Cloak and it's part Grass, gravel forms a Sandy Cloak and it's part ground, while the building insulation becomes a Trash Cloak and it's part Steel.
 Male Burmy, on the other hand, cast off the cloak and grow wings to become Mothim which are, naturally, a Flying type. note

 - Bizarre Sexual Dimorphism: Female Burmy become Wormadam, males become Mothim.